Quantum Phases from Competing Van der Waals and Dipole-Dipole Interactions of Rydberg Atoms

 \textit{Introduction.\textemdash} The interplay of short- and long-range interactions gives rise to diverse phenomena with implications in different areas such as study of electronic dynamics and stability in proteins \cite{Sheu,Gnandt,miyazawa_long-_2003,alshareedah_interplay_2019}, self-assembly in polymers \cite{patsahan_self-assembly_2021} and exotic quantum phases in condensed matter physics \cite{bacani_interplay_2017, igloi_quantum_2018, nishino_multistep_2019, azouz_competing_2022,zhu_quantum_2022}.
 However, the study of these phenomena in the natural biochemical and solid-state setups are challenging due to the limited control and the finite temperature environments.
 This has lead to a rapid growth in the use of ultra-cold systems for quantum simulation of many-body problems \cite{lewenstein_ultracold_2007, bloch_many-body_2008,bloch_quantum_2012}.
 These include the highly tunable short-range interactions with atoms in optical lattices \cite{landig_quantum_2016,gross_quantum_2017} to long-range interacting dipolar gases \cite{trefzger_ultracold_2011,baier_extended_2016}, polar molecules \cite{yan_observation_2013,hazzard_many-body_2014,Andris,WeimerPolar} and trapped ions \cite{monroe_programmable_2021, blatt_quantum_2012,Roy}.
-Although trapped ions have been used to simulate effective interactions that have power-law decay $1/r^{\alpha}$, such that $\alpha$ can be varied from $0$ to $ 3$, they can be remarkably sensitive to external fields and noise.
+Realizing interactions with different scaling is of great interest not only to the broader condensed matter community, but also from a different viewpoint, it opens avenues for simulating chemical and biological processes that involve short- and long-range physics \cite{Sheu,Gnandt,miyazawa_long-_2003,alshareedah_interplay_2019,patsahan_self-assembly_2021}.
+This is particularly challenging since it requires implementing different power law interactions simultaneously, where other quantum simulating platforms such as trapped ions have limited utility.